CrowdStrike/swift-package-registry-service/Sources/App/Documentation.docc/App.md

-# Swift Package Registry Service
+# ``App``

 The Swift Package Registry Service is a Vapor-based web service which implements the Swift Package Registry Service Specification by proxying and caching the Github API.

 ## References